spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 To view these savings, click the **Right-Sizing** tab (unless already displayed).

 This tab displays:
-Total cluster savings from right-sizing recommendations and the percentage of the saved cluster costs in the selected time range, where:
+* Total cluster savings from right-sizing recommendations and the percentage of the saved cluster costs in the selected time range, where:
-Total savings from right-sizing
+  * Total savings from right-sizing is the difference between original requests set for workloads and the right-sizing recommendations:
+  * % savings = [costs for workloads based on original requests]-